r-pears/marc-quiz/README.md

 # 🛠️ Areas for Improvement:
 - Desktop UI: I focused mostly on building the site for mobile.
 - Naming functions: I feel like I could do much better with naming.
+I do need some help with this!?